 The black spot will be particularly familiar to anyone who grows roses.
 A black, grey, or brown spot will appear on your plant's leaves and cause them to drop.

-If it happens, remove and destroy any infected leaves, and take care to ensure none are left behind come autumn.
+If it happens, remove and destroy any infected leaves, and ensure none are left behind come autumn.
 Apply a fungicide spray on roses to prevent recurrence; for everything else, spray a fungicide.

 3. Powdery Mildew

 These spots are often difficult to see because they look like dust.
 Powdery mildew is spread mainly by windblown spores.
-In some cases, people move infected plants from place to place and unknowingly carry the pathogen along.
+Sometimes, people move infected plants from place to place and unknowingly carry the pathogen.

 The most obvious symptom of powdery mildew is the appearance of white, fluffy growths on the upper surfaces of affected plant tissues.
 Leaves, petioles, and stems are particularly susceptible to infection.

-When you examine a leaf under magnification, you may notice small, round yellow dots scattered over the upper surface.
-These are actually tiny conidia, microscopic structures produced by the pathogen.
+When you examine a leaf under magnification, you may notice small, round, yellow dots scattered over the upper surface.
+These are tiny conidia, microscopic structures produced by the pathogen.

 Conidiophores, another part of the organism, sprout from these dots and produce additional conidia.
 As the disease progresses, the entire leaf becomes covered with white fuzz.
 White mycelium grows out of the leaf tissue and eventually covers the whole leaf.

 Affected parts of plants may wilt or turn dry and brittle.
 This can lead to loss of productivity and eventual death.
 A good rule of thumb is to avoid moving infected plants until after the weather has settled down.
-Once the weather turns cold, it's best to immediately move the plant indoors.
+Once the weather turns cold, it’s best to move the plant indoors immediately.

 4. Leaf Spot